A Perfect Guide to Hiking the Inca Trail to Machu Picchu

-Take a warm jacket, long-sleeved t-shirt and trousers to have something warm to wear in the camp.
 Otherwise, pack lots of layers.
-T-shirts, shorts, leggings, broken hiking boots, flip-flops, underwear, socks, headlamp, toiletries, rain poncho, rain jacket, a bottle of water and day pack (30 liters should be enough).
+T-shirts for Him & for Her, shorts, leggings, broken hiking boots for Him & for Her, flip-flops, underwear, socks, headtorch, toiletries, rain poncho, waterproof jacket for Him & for Her , a bottle of water and day pack (30 liters should be more than enough).

 Make sure you check out our ultimate tried and tested Inca Trail Packing List including all essentials you must have with you for this once in a lifetime adventure.

 WHERE TO STAY IN CUSCO BEFORE THE INCA TRAIL